Kolmogorov complexity: Kolmogorov randomness

 This definition can be extended to define a notion of randomness for infinite sequences from a finite alphabet.
 These algorithmically random sequences can be defined in three equivalent ways.
 One way uses an effective analogue of measure theory; another uses effective martingales.
 The third way defines an infinite sequence to be random if the prefix-free Kolmogorov complexity of its initial segments grows quickly enough — there must be a constant c such that the complexity of an initial segment of length n is always at least n−c.
-This definition, unlike the definition of randomness for a finite string, is not affected by which universal machine is used to define prefix-free Kolmogorov complexity.

 Relation to entropy

 For dynamical systems, entropy rate and algorithmic complexity of the trajectories are related by a theorem of Brudno, that the equality $K(x;T) = h(T)$ holds for almost all $x$.

 It can be shown that for the output of Markov information sources, Kolmogorov complexity is related to the entropy of the information source.
 More precisely, the Kolmogorov complexity of the output of a Markov information source, normalized by the length of the output, converges almost surely (as the length of the output goes to infinity) to the entropy of the source.